software-mansion/scarb/README.md

 ## Roadmap

-Our goal is to release first release candidate in proximity to the StarkNet v0.11 release in February.
+Our goal is to release first release candidate in proximity to the Starknet v0.11 release in February.
 We track project roadmap [here](https://github.com/orgs/software-mansion/projects/4/views/1).

 ## Credits